TACC-Cloud/geoapi/README.md

 can add features to it.
 The development docker-compose file has 3 containers:
 * a PostGIS database exposing 5432,
 * the api which exposes port 8000 behind gunicorn
-* an nginx server to serve static files and proxy to the api, running on port 8080.
+* a nginx server to serve static files and proxy to the api, running on port 8080.

 See https://github.com/TACC-Cloud/hazmapper which is an associated viewer application.